Referenced in national education guidance and evaluated across thousands of students.

 Healthy Minds improves health-related outcomes without adversely affecting academic achievement, despite diverting time away from traditional academic subjects.

-Evidence of lower levels of absence and fewer fixed-term exclusions, in particular amongst students receiving free school meals.
+Improves attendance and reduces fixed-term exclusions, in particular for students receiving free school meals.

 Year 7